 Replicating various colors and lighting settings requires a thorough understanding of LED technology, the use of high-quality LEDs, and a sophisticated control system.

 Rhenac GreenTec AG has fine-tuned LED technology to stimulate plant growth and crop improvement since the start of the century.
 Since 2010, Rhenac GreenTec works together with the Biocenter of the Ludwig-Maximilians University in Munich.
 There they study the interactions between light and grass through various life-stages.

-Rhenac Sports LED combines our technical LED expertise with the research results of Munich University with regards to light quality and intensity that grass needs.
+Rhenac Sports LED combines our technical LED expertise with the research results of Munich University with regard to light quality and intensity that grass needs.
 The ability to deliver any color in the light spectrum allows the Rhenac Sports LED the flexibility to continuously adjust to locally changing weather conditions and to deliver accordingly.